arrow-left

 High

-One can identify three types of “edges” or boundaries:
+One can identify three types of “edges” or boundaries.
+Consider the three types below.

-The boundaries that arise from specific agreements in groups that all use the BDI framework but have specific agreements per group
+These boundaries arise from specific agreements in groups that all use the BDI framework but have different agreements per group.

-An example of this is the delivery of a shipment towards a car-manufacturing company.
-While the Shipper and transporter might be part of the BDI-network.
-The car manufacturer is part of the industry data-sharing network.
+An example is the delivery of a shipment to a car manufacturing company.
+While the Shipper and transporter might be part of the BDI-network, the car manufacturer could be part of a different network, such as an industry data-sharing one.
 Both networks have different rules of participation but still need to be able to cooperate with each other in the operational process.

-This boundary has both technological (IT) and legal (liabilities) aspects that interact with each other: the shipper, receiver and transporter execute two commercial transactions at the same time.
+This boundary has both technological and legal aspects that interact with each other.
+The shipper, receiver and transporter execute two commercial transactions at the same time.
 The shipper executes the delivery of the goods sold to the receiver by means of a transport order which is another commercial transaction between the transporter and the shipper.

 Edge agreements are standards for interactions on a boundary.
-This standard may be local to a group (or Association), or more global over multiple groups.
+This standard may apply to a single group (or Association) or extend across several groups.
 The BDI has a listing available of a set of potential agreements that can be used in such a process.
-In these agreements it is also indicated which are obligatory and which are not.
+This listing also indicates which agreements are obligatory and which are not.

 Transport is a consequence of trade.
-In the terms and conditions of a purchase agreement, the seller and buyer agree, among other things, who should take care of the transport of the shipment.
-In international trade, sellers and buyers can use the Incoterms 2020.
-These are standardized agreements about who arranges what (e.g. transport, but also insurance and customs formalities), payment and payment securities, at what point the responsibility is transferred (e.g. when a container is lifted over the railing of a ship), and the like.
+A purchase agreement between buyer and seller contains, among other things, who should take care of the transport of the shipment.
+In international trade, sellers and buyers can use the Incoterms 2020: standardized agreements covering who arranges what (e.g. transport, but also insurance and customs formalities), payment and payment securities, at what point the responsibility is transferred (e.g. when a container is lifted over the railing of a ship).

 Standardized terms and conditions have been developed to codify roles, responsibilities and liabilities between the seller, a carrier and the buyer.
 International treaties harmonize these conditions between countries.
 The aim is clear: this standardization and harmonization facilitates trade.